aurelberra/lipsum-nvim/README.md

 following options:

 - 100,000 words
-- Start with "Lorem ipsum dolor sit amet" enabled
+- Start with “Lorem ipsum dolor sit amet” enabled

 Once produced, filtered the results with some `shellscript`: